ProzorroUKR/openprocurement.api/docs/source/tendering/open/tutorial.rst

 Checking the listing again reflects the new modification date:

-.. http:example:: http/tender-listing-after-patch.http
+.. httpexample:: http/tender-listing-after-patch.http
    :code:

 Procuring entity can not change tender if there are less than 7 days before tenderPeriod ends.
 Changes will not be accepted by API.

-.. http:example:: http/update-tender-after-enqiery.http
+.. httpexample:: http/update-tender-after-enqiery.http
    :code:

 That is why tenderPeriod has to be extended by 7 days.

-.. http:example:: http/update-tender-after-enqiery-with-update-periods.http
+.. httpexample:: http/update-tender-after-enqiery-with-update-periods.http
    :code:

 Procuring entity can set bid guarantee:

-.. http:example:: http/set-bid-guarantee.http
+.. httpexample:: http/set-bid-guarantee.http
    :code: